Founder & CEO

 Co-Founder & COO

 Naa Borkor Quartey (Jay) is the Co-Founder of Jaynii Streetwise Organisation.
 Her father died when she was 9 years old and her Mum died when she was 18.
-Jay was brought up in Jamestown, Accra and after she was orphaned she stayed in Jamestown with friends.
+Jay was brought up in Accra.

 When Jay was 8 years old she began to learn and enjoy cultural dancing.
 In 1997 Jay joined with her friend Emmanuel Quartey (Nii) to create the Jaynii Cultural Troupe which gave birth to The JayNii StreetWise Organisation